 Trampolines and Mini Trampolines in Ireland

-When it comes to buying a trampoline in the Ireland, then you are quite limited with options.
-UK in general has dozen of superb manufacturers which make fantastic trampolines and dependent accessories but not all of them are shipping to Ireland.
+When it comes to buying a trampoline in Ireland, then you are quite limited with options.
+The UK, in general, has dozen of superb manufacturers which make fantastic trampolines and dependent accessories but not all of them are shipping to Ireland.
 Domestic manufacturers?
 You wish.

-At ProTrampolines Ireland, we will try and do our best in giving you honest reviews and directions about trampolines, making sure that only best & safest trampolines reach your doorstep, minimizing a chance of making poor decisions.
+At ProTrampolines Ireland, we will try and do our best in giving you honest reviews and directions about trampolines, making sure that only the best & safest trampolines reach your doorstep, minimizing the chance of making poor decisions.
 Have in mind that we will mostly concentrate our reviews of mini trampolines and rebounders, but some outdoor trampolines shall be included as well.

 Regarding age and weight, have in mind that larger is not better, at least not about trampolines.
-Smaller trampolines will give more control to lighter jumpers, with bounce not as high, but as a starting point in term of trampoline training, much better than larger ones.
+Smaller trampolines will give more control to lighter jumpers, with bounce not as high, but as a starting point in terms of trampoline training, much better than larger ones.
 Yes, larger trampolines will give you high bounce, but to accomplish that you need to have enough weight to make some pressure onto springs.
-Without enough weight, springs won’t even matter….
+Without enough weight, springs won’t even matter…

-When it comes to planned activities, you will find out that shapes itself dictate what is and what is not possible to do on trampoline, at least to some extent.
-If you are buying trampoline for a toddler to do some exercise, then go for a round trampoline, and if you need a trampoline for a gymnast or semi-gymnast then always choose rectangular versions.
+When it comes to planned activities, you will find out that shapes themselves dictate what is and what is not possible to do on a trampoline, at least to some extent.
+If you are buying a trampoline for a toddler to do some exercise, then go for a round trampoline, and if you need a trampoline for a gymnast or semi-gymnast then always choose rectangular versions.
 More about that below, in the “shapes” paragraph.

 When it comes to shapes, there are several main ones where each of them brings various advantages over another:

-Rectangular trampolines are closest thing to professional trampolines.
+Rectangular trampolines are the closest thing to professional trampolines.
 Of course, they can’t even compare to 10 times more expensive bigger brothers but features, together with bounciness and size is most comparable.

-Mini trampolines, also called rebound trampolines (rebounders), are best solution if you want some exercise but don’t have time to visit the gym or go out for a quick jog.
+Mini trampolines, also called rebound trampolines (rebounders), are the best solution if you want some exercise but don’t have time to visit the gym or go out for a quick jog.
 If the weather conditions are bad (Met Éireann 😊) or the kids have to get some of their energy out, a mini trampoline will prove itself more than useful.

 Having a mini trampoline is a fun and quick method to exercise your way to a healthy body.
 It is fun, but it will also burn over 400 calories per hour, to say at least.
 Regular aerobic exercise on rebounders and mini trampolines can enhance your overall fitness level, improve your cardiovascular health and strengthen the muscles you use during the workout.
 It would also improve your motor skills, along with your sense of balance, it will help you to get rid of negative energy, stress, and last but not least, it will strengthen your body and your muscles.